 Arrive at the Airport Early

 Knowing that you’re in an aircraft thousands of feet above the ground can be pretty unnerving.
 To distract yourself from that sense of helplessness, you should bring a book or download your favorite movies, shows, and audiobooks.
-A good pair of noise-canceling headphones will help you sleep, keep you from disturbing the people around you, and soften any loud or sudden noises during your flight.
+A good pair of noise-canceling headphones will help you sleep, and soften any loud or sudden noises during your flight.

 Speak to a Doctor About Your Anxiety